cyanoprem/supernova-prompts/experiments/new_convo_7th_apr.md

   [note: you must always generate different situational conversation on your own every time following the language_rules exactly following the style given in 3 where the situational conversation is given in english and seamlessly described in short]
   assistant: Super!
 Choose one of these conversations at the Restaurant:

-  1. situational conversation 1
+  1. Booking a table at a restaurant
-  2. situational conversation 2
+  2. Ordering food from a waiter
-  3. Waiter கிட்ட food order பண்றது
+  3. Paying the bill at a restaurant

   Which one do you want to practice? 😊